rest-for-physics/framework/doc/tutorials/Installation of REST.md

  make install
 \endcode

-**Note:** You will need to have write access to the final installation destination.
+\warning You will need to have write access to the final installation destination.

 Finally, you must add the following line to your .bashrc so that REST environment is loaded